SaSiEzhilmani/SaSiE-BellSystem/README.md

 ## 🌟 The Story Behind SaSiE

-I am Ezhilmani S — System Administrator at an educational institution in Tamil Nadu, India.
+I am Ezhilmani S — System Administrator, RJ, DJ, Tamil Poet, from India.
 Every day I watched a staff member walk to the bell manually, ring it, and walk back — ten times a day, every working day.
 One missed ring meant late classes.
 One wrong timing meant confusion across the campus.